mac-long/recipes_old/readme.md

 - Sentry provides error tracking and logging for detailed reports on what went wrong.
 - Typescript keeps developers from making little mistakes regulary, saving lots of time in the long run.
 - Storybook is a great way to view your components and build them in isolation.
-- Chromatic allows for automated snapshot testing which saves the developers a lot of time.
+- Chromatic allows for automated testing and ui review.
+Link stories to Figma components.
+- GitHub Actions runs some CI scripts to ensure code is up to scratch.

 ## Tools